-Certain groups of patients, such as teenagers, women with cognitive impairment, and women with language or cultural barriers, have been identified as potentially problematic to question about their pregnancy status (4).
+Certain groups of patients, such as teenagers, women with cognitive impairment, or language or cultural barriers, have been identified as potentially problematic to question about their pregnancy status (4).
 When teenage girls are accompanied by an adult relative, they may be reluctant to provide truthful answers to questions about pregnancy for fear of embarrassment or recrimination (13).
 Removing the girl to another area under the guise of weighing her provides an opportunity to ask the relevant questions in privacy.
 This strategy may raise issues about the legality of questioning a minor without a parent or guardian present.
 The age of consent for medical procedures and treatment varies depending on the country and state.
-However, in Australia, if the girl is deemed "Gillick-competent," she is entitled to the same confidentiality for medical information as an adult.
-A Gillick-competent or "mature minor" child is deemed to be old enough, or mature enough, to make her own decisions and understand the issues and consequences regarding medical treatment (4,13,14).
+However, in Australia, if the girl is deemed Gillick competent, she is entitled to the same confidentiality for medical information as an adult.
+A Gillick competent or Mature Minor child is deemed to be old enough, or mature enough, to make their own decisions and understand the issues and consequences regarding medical treatment.
+(4,13,14).